Building on CIPFA’s 130 year history of championing excellence in public finance management, we are committed to helping you:

 What fraud and corruption challenges does your organisation face?
 Get in touch with our customer services team to find out how we can help you.

-Les is the CCFC’s head of training and has over 30 years’ experience in economic crime investigation and fraud risk management in both the public and private sectors.
+Les is CIPFA's Head of Counter Fraud Training and has over 30 years’ experience in economic crime investigation and fraud risk management in both the public and private sectors.

 Head of Research and Development, CIPFA Counter Fraud Centre